 Why?
 Because analytical skills have become the standard by which job applicants are being measured.

-Analytical skills are highly sought after practical thinking skills that can easily transfer not only between industry fields but between the realms of your personal and professional lives.
+These highly sought after practical thinking skills can easily transfer not only between industry fields, but between the realms of your personal and professional lives.

-Just what are analytical skills?
-Why do they matter?
+But just what are analytical skills?
+And why do they matter?